 Your thirties can often be accompanied by major milestones like marriage, kids, and career advancement, but are you aware that your skin changes tremendously during this decade as well?

 During sleep, skin recovers and repairs itself.
-As we age, this repair process slows down and dead, sticky skin cells do not naturally slough off as quickly as before so it needs a little boost in this department.
-Retinols and alpha hydroxy acids fill this need, making it the most impactful step to add to any skincare routine, especially in your 30s.
+As we age, this repair process slows down and dead, sticky skin cells do not naturally slough off as quickly as before, so our skin needs a little boost in this department.
+Retinols and alpha-hydroxy acids fill this need, making it the most impactful step to add to any skincare routine, especially in your 30s [source].

 Whether using a nightly serum with alpha hydroxy acids, or a mask a few times a week, find a glycolic, lactic, or similar fruit acid to deal with uneven complexion and encourage cell turnover.
-Enter a few favorites: Caudalie Glycolic Peel or Tata Harper Resurfacing Mask.
+Enter a couple of favorites: Caudalie Glycolic Peel or Tata Harper Resurfacing Mask.

 Another nighttime habit to adopt is using a silk pillowcase.
-Investing in a good satin or silk pillowcase will diminish the appearance of fine lines, smooth hair and will absorb less moisture from your skin than a cotton pillowcase.
+Investing in a good satin or silk pillowcase will diminish the appearance of fine lines, smooth your hair, and absorb less moisture from your skin than a cotton pillowcase.

 Find out more about why we love silk pillowcases.

-Moisturizing is the name of the game; as we age skin becomes more dry and less supple.
+As we age, skin becomes drier and less supple, so moisturizing becomes the name of the game.
 Never skip this step!
 Whether you prefer a hydrating oil like Tata Harper Retinoic Nutrient Face Oil, or a cream like Eminence Firm Skin Acai Moisturizer, be sure you hydrate each and every night.

-Last but certainly not least is an eye cream for the delicate skin under and above the eye.
-Your 30s is the best time to create this nightly habit, since the thin skin around your eyes is the first to show signs of aging.
-The eye area is the first area to age due to the lack of oil glands and the delicate skin found here.
-Apply a hydrating or anti-aging eye cream to the orbital rim of the eye nightly.Eminence Bearberry Repair Eye Cream is a personal favorite, as well as this de-puffing morning eye gel by Origins.
+Last, but certainly not least, is an eye cream for the delicate skin under and above the eyes.
+Your 30s is the best time to create this nightly habit since the thin skin around your eyes is typically the first to show signs of aging.

-A good skincare routine in your 30s can make all the difference as we enter our 40s, so if you don’t have one yet, the time to start is now!
+A good skincare routine in our 30s can make even more of a difference as we enter our 40s, so if you don’t have one yet, the time to start is now!

-This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic and surgical dermatology.
+This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic, and surgical dermatology.
 Learn more about Hello Glow’s medical review board here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.479
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.505